monash-human-power/MHP-website/src/markdown/joinUs.md

     closed_description: >-
       Recruitments are currently closed.
 Keep an eye out on our socials!

-      Whilst recruitments are closed, we are still accepting expressions of interest.
-Fill the form below!
+      However, we are still accepting expressions of interest.
+Fill in this form!
     name: General Recruitment
     eoi_link: https://forms.gle/3BDm3cN18Tpk1TeT7
     link: https://forms.gle/fXjP5gt6m8DUtCtV6